pcordemans/devbit-microcontrollers/docs/cplusplus/README.md

 Dealing with registers, bits are often set, cleared, toggled and shifted.
 C/C++ does not offer a *bit* data type, however it is possible to perform these tasks using bitwise operations.

+### Masking

+* Bitwise AND **&** is used for selecting bits in a word and clearing bits.
+* Bitwise OR **|** is used for merging bits in a word and setting bits.
+* Bitwise NOT **~** is used for the one's complement of a word.
+* Bitwise XOR **^** is used for toggling bits in a word.

+### Shifting

+* Right shift **>>** is used for shifting bits and division by a power of 2.
+* Left shift **<<** is used for shifting bits and multiply by a power of 2.

 ## Pointers

+A pointer is a variable which represents a memory address.
+Dereferencing means retrieving the value of the address to which the pointer refers.
+Pointers can point to pointers.

 ### By value or by reference

+Default calling convention in C/C++ is by value.
+Parameters can be passed by using the reference operator **&** or a pointer.

+### C/C++ arrays

+In C/C++ arrays are equivalent to pointers.
+The pointer is the address of the first index in the array.
+Indexing into an array corresponds with giving an offset to the pointer, i.e. memory address, and dereference that address, thus retrieving the value at the index in the array.